Skip to main content

 • Comfortable geometry for all-day rides

-Trek FX Sport
+TREK FX Sport

 FX sport is a flat bar all-road bike perfect for riding pavement and gravel paths, or even touring.